-When you hear news that seems too good to be true, like learning that one of your favorite indulgences (like wine) may be good for you, it might be easy to dismiss as nonsense.
-But what if there really is something to it?
+When you hear news that seems too good to be true, such as learning that one of your favorite indulgences (like wine) may be good for you, it might be easy to dismiss it as nonsense.
+But what if there really were something to it?

-In the case of resveratrol, it may be more than just an excuse to drink wine, and wine isn’t the only place you can get it.
-Researchers around the globe are looking to foods high in resveratrol, as well as resveratrol supplements, for the potential health benefits it may provide.
-This natural antioxidant may be particularly beneficial for your heart since it displays a high affinity for cardiovascular tissue.1 Resveratrol’s best known for its potential anti-aging benefits when it comes to your skin and overall total-body health.2
+In the case of resveratrol, it may be more than just an excuse to drink wine, but wine isn’t the only source.
+Researchers around the globe are looking to foods high in resveratrol, as well as resveratrol supplements, for the potential health benefits.
+This plant-based antioxidant may be particularly beneficial for your heart since it displays a high affinity for cardiovascular tissue.1 Resveratrol is also known for its potential anti-aging benefits when it comes to your skin and overall health.2

 What is Resveratrol?